extremecoders-re/go-dispatch-proxy/README.md

 # Go dispatch proxy

 A SOCKS5 load balancing proxy to combine multiple internet connections into one.
-Works on Windows ~~and Linux.
-Untested on macOS.~~ Written in pure Go with no additional dependencies.
+Works on Windows ~~and Linux~~.
+Untested on macOS.
+Written in pure Go with no additional dependencies.

 ## Rationale